openstack/ironic/doc/source/dev/architecture.rst

   exposed via the `API service`_.
 The Conductor and API services communicate via RPC.
 - A Database and `DB API`_ for storing the state of the Conductor and Drivers.
-- One or more Deployment Agents, which provide local control over the hardware which is not available remotely to the Conductor.
+- A Deployment Ramdisk or Deployment Agent, which provide control over the hardware which is not available remotely to the Conductor.
 A ramdisk should be built which contains one of these agents, eg. with `diskimage-builder`_.
   This ramdisk can be booted on-demand.